The Cheeky Monkey Media Blog

 There are two key things to remember when you go down the road of rebuilding your website.

 - Rebuild/Redesigning needs a strategic plan.
 Without a proper plan in place, rebuilding your website can easily become chaotic and stressful.
 Don’t rush the process, pick logical timelines and work within your budget.
 Work with your partner agency to define your audience and website goals.

-Knowing when a rebuild is the right decision is a big decision.
-Ensure you are working with a partner agency who can help you make an informed decision.
+Knowing when a rebuild is a right decision is a big decision.
+Ensure you are working with a partner agency that can help you make an informed decision.

 Ongoing Iterations – Maintenance

 In today’s world, advancements in technology are frequent.
 It is no longer normal to need to rebuild your website and leave it be.
-Websites should have a regular maintenance strategy in place to increase its value and ROI.
-Maintenance allows websites to stay on trend, secure, and refreshed without getting into the nitty gritty of a rebuild.
+Websites should have a regular maintenance strategy in place to increase their value and ROI.
+Maintenance allows websites to stay on trend, secure and refreshed without getting into the nitty gritty of a rebuild.

-Websites build a business’ brand through user experience, interactions, and reaching users outside of a face-to-face interaction.
-With maintenance, businesses have the ability to keep their website up-to-date with new technologies, functionality, security and design.
+Websites build a business’s brand through user experience, interactions, and reaching users outside of face-to-face interaction.
+With maintenance, businesses have the ability to keep their website up-to-date with new technologies, functionality, security, and design.

 Proactive maintenance allows you to introduce new upgrades and iterations to it.
 Maintenance focuses on evolving your website while staying on top of the latest trends and your business goals.

 There are five key areas that maintenance covers.

 - Security.
 Ensuring your site is reliable and not vulnerable to vicious cyber attacks or hackers helps customers feel safe on your site, and makes it easier for them to trust you with their sensitive information.